char543/Ansible-WordPress-Local/README.md

 For now it is tested on ubuntu 18.04 but may work on other variants.

 ## What does it do?
-One click deploy WordPress local dev environment
+One click deploy latest WordPress package on Ubuntu for a local development environment.

 ### Steps